 - Noindex: Tells a search engine not to index a page.

-- Index: Tells a search engine to index a page.
-(No need to use it as it is default)
+- Index: This tells the search engine to index a page.
+(No need to use it as it is the default)

 - Follow: Even if the page isn’t indexed, the crawler should follow all the links on a page and pass equity to the linked pages.